 I turned the corner.
 I had finally arrived.
 And damn.
 Did it feel GOOD.

 Maybe you’re imagining that I totally owned it, took my seat, drank one glass of wine, didn’t take pictures, and generally acted like I belonged there.
 I most certainly did not belong there and I was not about to act like I did.

 I toiled for a long time trying to find a filter to fix this picture.
 This is the best I could do.
 And yes, in answer to your question, Fergie’s “Glamorous” was playing in my head.

 I got to my pod, (yes, my pod), and before I could sit down the flight attendant was asking if I wanted champagne.
 She then proceeded to show me my bag of designer toiletries, how to convert my chair into a bed, use the massage capabilities and reading light, and placed the gourmet menu for me to decide which dish I wanted.
 For a woman who is known for her resting bitch face, I don’t think I stopped smiling for the entire eight and a half hour trip.
-(The free wine didn’t hurt either).
+(The free and free flowing wine didn’t hurt either).

 Never before have I desperately wanted and not wanted to sleep on a flight in my entire life.
 LOOK AT THESE BEDS.

 Quaint appetizers and cold smoked Irish salmon paired with a red wine (cause I don’t follow the rules), and my own personal massage therapist.
 Why get off the plane?